SAP-archive/techne/docs/pages/fundamentals/getting-started-developer.md

 ---
-title: Getting Started
+title: Developers
 keywords: getting started
 sidebar: left-navigation-sidebar
 toc: false
-permalink: index.html
+permalink: getting-started-developers.html
-folder: getting-started
+folder: fundamentals
 summary: This is an in-development, experimental version of SAP Hybris Techne.
 It should NOT be used for production.
 Refer to the Techne website for details about the current version.
 ---